 All SNL graduate students assume responsibility to know and meet both the general and particular regulations, procedures, policies and deadlines set forth in these materials.
-In addition, all SNL graduate students are expected to adhere to the Student Code of Responsibility (available in the DePaul University Graduate Student Handbook), and the SNL Code of Student Rights and Responsibilities, to follow the policies, procedures and regulations of the University, and to fulfill any particular stipulations which the School for New Learning Graduate Programs may have made in individual cases at the time of admission or, subsequently, through official action.
+In addition, all SNL graduate students are expected to adhere to the Student Code of Responsibility (available in the DePaul University Graduate Student Handbook) to follow the policies, procedures and regulations of the University, and to fulfill any particular stipulations which the School for New Learning Graduate Programs may have made in individual cases at the time of admission or, subsequently, through official action.
 Failure to do so may be grounds for dismissal from the applicable graduate program.

 Additional program information and regulations applicable to specific graduate programs can be found in each Program Guidebook and student resources on the SNL website.

 Grades of “A” through “C” are acceptable for registrations (courses or competencies) applied to SNL graduate programs.
 Grades of “C-“ or lower require re-registering and re-completing course/competence.
 “Pass/No Pass” is only applicable to specified program components as explicitly designated within each graduate program’s Curriculum Guidebook

 Students who need to interrupt their programs of study for any reason should register for “continuing activity status” (CAS) during the quarter(s) of interruption.
 This is a minimal registration (nominal fee) which enables the student to maintain his/her Active status during the interruption, and thereby maintain access to his/her Faculty Mentor, the DePaul libraries and computer labs.

 SNL graduate programs require a cumulative GPA of no less than 3.0 at the point of graduation in order to complete the respective degree and enable degree conferral.